 There is no biblical support for the idea that Jesus meditated in India before beginning His ministry in Israel.
-Nor is there any evidence that He left the land of His birth at any time to go to India or anywhere else.
-Of the four Gospel accounts, only two mention the birth of Jesus (Matthew and Luke), and only one (Luke) mentions anything about Jesus' life prior to His beginning His three-year ministry in Israel.
-So, from birth until 12 years of age and from 12 until 30, we know nothing about the life of Jesus.
-At least the Bible doesn't tell us anything about His life during those so-called "lost years."
+Other than when Joseph and Mary took Jesus to Egypt when He was a child in Matthew 2:13–21, there is no evidence that He ever left the land of Israel.
+Of the four Gospel accounts, only two mention the birth of Jesus (Matthew and Luke), and only one (Luke) mentions anything about Jesus’ life prior to His beginning His three-year ministry in Israel.
+So, from His birth until 12 years of age, the Bible tells us very little about what happened in Jesus’ life.
+And from ages 12 to 30, we know nothing.
 This has led many to speculate as to what Jesus did during those intervening years.

 The most recent author to promote this view is Holger Kersten, whose book Jesus Lived in India: His Unknown Life Before and After the Crucifixion (1994) supposedly presents "irrefutable evidence that Jesus did indeed live in India."
 Mr. Kersten is also the author of another “conspiracy” book called The Jesus Conspiracy, in which he asserts that the Roman Catholic Church fudged the carbon dating on the shroud of Turin to show a medieval date.
 Mr. Kersten argues that the shroud was the authentic burial cloth of Jesus, but that Jesus was alive following the crucifixion.
 The problem with most conspiracy theorists is that their books are long on conspiracy and short on evidence.
 Authors such as Mr. Kersten aren’t taken seriously in biblical scholarship.